A guide for moms who breastfeed

 If correctly positioned, your baby's body should form a straight line from her ear to her shoulder to her hip.
 Tuck her lower arm around your waist, out of the way.

-Breastfeeding position: the football hold
+Breastfeeding position: The football hold

 Place pillows at your side to support your elbow and your baby's bottom.
 Tuck him into the side of your waist.
 Place his head in the palm of your hand.
 Support the base of his head between your thumb and forefinger.
 If he seems uncomfortable, place a soft blanket between your hand and his head for padding.

-Breastfeeding position: the cross-cradle hold
+Breastfeeding position: The cross-cradle hold

 This position often is preferred by moms who are having trouble with latch-on, and by moms with small or premature babies.
 It lets you see the latch-on more clearly than the traditional cradle hold.

 Hold your baby across your body in the arm opposite the breast from which she will be feeding.
 Her position will be the same as in the cradle hold, but you will use your other arm to hold her.
 Your baby should be level with your breast, with her body turned toward you.
 (Some mothers find they can tuck the baby's bottom into the crook of their arm.)
-When she opens her mouth wide, pull her onto the breast far enough that the tip of her nose, her cheeks, and her chin all are touching your breast.
+When she opens her mouth wide, pull her onto the breast far enough that the tip of her nose, her cheeks, and her chin are all touching your breast.

-Breastfeeding position: lying down
+Breastfeeding position: Lying down

 This is a comfortable alternative position, especially at night or when sitting is uncomfortable.

 Lie on your side, using one pillow to support your head and another along your back.
 Your head and neck should be comfortably propped up with pillows.
 Or lie on your side with one arm bent under your head and the other hand supporting your breast.
 Put a pillow or rolled-up blanket behind your baby's back.
-Lay your baby next to you on the bed so her mouth is opposite your nipple.
+Lay your baby next to you on the bed so her mouth is aligned with your nipple.